lindig/ps-label/README.md

 	[(No. 61) (Rust and Blue)] [(Mark Rothko) (1953)] card

-that is part simply added at the end of [labels.ps].
-(PostScript is a stack language where parameters come first which are then consumed by procedure `stack`.
-Here the two parameters are arrays, each containing two strings.)
+that was simply added at the end of [labels.ps].
+PostScript is a stack language where parameters come first which are then consumed by procedure `stack`.
+Here the two parameters are arrays, each containing two strings.

 Labels are arranged in a 2-by-5 matrix per sheet with optional cut marks.
 The paper format is DIN A4 but can be easily changed to Letter (around line